Beaver Sound - Nature's Engineering Calls

 Diet

-Herbivorous - tree bark, aquatic plants
+Herbivore - tree bark, twigs, aquatic plants, and woody vegetation

 Lifespan